 Factors that are often relevant to the question of whether you and your employer had an implied employment contract include:

-- Your employer's general personnel polices and practices;
+- Your employer's general personnel policies and practices;

 - The length of time you had worked for that employer;